3D convolutional neural networks for human action recognition.

 Additional Document Info

-We consider the fully automated recognition of actions in uncontrolled environment.
-Most existing work relies on domain knowledge to construct complex handcrafted features from inputs.
-In addition, the environments are usually assumed to be controlled.
-Convolutional neural networks (CNNs) are a type of deep models that can act directly on the raw inputs, thus automating the process of feature construction.
-However, such models are currently limited to handle 2D inputs.
+We consider the automated recognition of human actions in surveillance videos.
+Most current methods build classifiers based on complex handcrafted features computed from the raw inputs.
+Convolutional neural networks (CNNs) are a type of deep model that can act directly on the raw inputs.
+However, such models are currently limited to handling 2D inputs.
 In this paper, we develop a novel 3D CNN model for action recognition.
-This model extracts features from both spatial and temporal dimensions by performing 3D convolutions, thereby capturing the motion information encoded in multiple adjacent frames.
-The developed model generates multiple channels of information from the input frames, and the final feature representation is obtained by combining information from all channels.
-We apply the developed model to recognize human actions in real-world environment, and it achieves superior performance without relying on handcrafted features.
-Copyright 2010 by the author(s)/owner(s).
+This model extracts features from both the spatial and the temporal dimensions by performing 3D convolutions, thereby capturing the motion information encoded in multiple adjacent frames.
+The developed model generates multiple channels of information from the input frames, and the final feature representation combines information from all channels.
+To further boost the performance, we propose regularizing the outputs with high-level features and combining the predictions of a variety of different models.
+We apply the developed models to recognize human actions in the real-world environment of airport surveillance videos, and they achieve superior performance in comparison to baseline methods.